Teaching Pedagogy for the Graduate Assistant, Mentoring Student Research, Research in Biology

 CURRENT RESEARCH PROGRAMS:

-The general research areas of my laboratory include plant biochemistry and plant physiology with an emphasis on enzymology and molecular biology.
+The general research areas of my laboratory include plant biochemistry and plant physiology with an emphasis on enzymology, molecular biology, and protein structure/function.
 My main research interest is in plant natural products and the regulation of their biosynthesis.
-This research has been supported in part by research grants from the U.S. Department of Agriculture and by a current grant from the National Science Foundation.
-The focus of the current grant is to determine the biochemical function of putative flavonoid glucosyltransferase clones from Citrus paradisi (grapefruit) and to investigate structure/function relationships of these enzymes.
+This research has been supported in part by research grants from the U.S. Department of Agriculture and the National Science Foundation, including a current grant from 2011-15.
+The focus of the current grant is to determine the key amino acid residues imparting the strict substrate and regiospecificity of a flavonol-specific 3-O-glucosyltransferase from Citrus paradisi (grapefruit).
 An overview and summary is presented below.
-Students interested in a research experience are highly encouraged to contact me!
+There have been over 60 undergraduate students, graduate students, and postdoctoral researchers involved in the research program over the last 20 years.
+Undergraduate and graduate students interested in a research experience are highly encouraged to contact me!

-Flavonoid Biosynthesis: Function and Structural Characterization of Putative Flavonoid Glucosyltransferase Clones from Citrus paradisi
+Function and Structural Characterization of Putative Secondary Product Glucosyltransferase Clones from Citrus paradisi

 2007-2009 Lab Staff

-From left to right: Zhangfan Lin (M.S. student, current), V. “Siddhu” Mallampalli (M.S. student, current), Fei Han (undergraduate exchange student, current), Sean Bowen (Undergraduate ETSU Research Discovery student, 2007-08), Brett Pearson (Undergraduate ETSU Research Discovery student and University Honor’s student, current), Jala Daniel (M.S. student, current), Mat Halter (NSF REU student, 2008, entering graduate school 2009), Dr. McIntosh, Patricia Campbell (NSF REU student, 2007-08), Dr. Daniel Owens (NSF Postdoctoral Research Associate, current), Josephat Asiago (NSF REU student, 2007-08, now in Ph.D. program at Purdue).
+2007-09: composite photo, from left to right: Zhangfan Lin (M.S. student), V. “Siddhu” Mallampalli (M.S. student), Fei Han (undergraduate exchange student), Sean Bowen (Undergraduate ETSU Research Discovery student, 2007-08), Brett Pearson (Undergraduate ETSU Research Discovery student and University Honor’s student), Jala Daniel (M.S. student, currently faculty member at Roan State Community College), Mat Halter (NSF REU student), Dr. McIntosh, Patricia Campbell (NSF REU student, 2007-08), Dr. Daniel Owens (NSF Postdoctoral Research Associate), Josephat Asiago (NSF REU student, 2007-08, currently in Ph.D. program at Purdue).